JonKing93/DASH/doc_source/README.txt

 2. reST parsers
 Packages and functions used to convert DASH help text and example markdown into restructured text (reST) files for use with Sphinx.
+Note that you don't need to run these parsers directly.
+Instead, use the documentDASH function (item 4 below).

 3. sphinx
 Resources needed for sphinx (v4.2.0) to build the documentation pages.
 This includes